Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 * Implementation:
 -->

-Remember our formula from earlier?
+Remember the projection formula from earlier?

 From way back when?